testit-tms/api-client-java/docs/ProjectsApi.md

 <a id="exportWithTestPlansAndConfigurations"></a>
 # **exportWithTestPlansAndConfigurations**
-> File exportWithTestPlansAndConfigurations(id, includeAttachments, exportProjectWithTestPlansJsonRequest)
+> File exportWithTestPlansAndConfigurations(id, includeAttachments, projectExportWithTestPlansPostModel)

 Export project with test plans, test suites and test points as JSON file